Newent: Transport

 Newent used to be served by Newent railway station on the Ledbury and Gloucester Railway, which opened in 1885, opposite what is now the fire station.
 It was closed to passengers in 1959 and for freight traffic in 1964.
 The buttresses of the Station Bridge can be seen in Old Station Road.

 Outdoor attractions

 Newent is near a National Birds of Prey Centre, just east of the neighbouring village of Cliffords Mesne, and a vineyard, the Three Choirs.
 It is at the centre of the Golden Triangle, so-called after the daffodils in the surrounding area.
+The village is also close to May Hill a key wildlife site (KWS).

 The town's Onion Fayre included competitions for growing onions and for eating them.
 It dated from 1996 as a revival of an agricultural fair suspended about the time of World War I. It claimed to be Gloucestershire's largest free, one-day festival, with up to 15,000 visitors on the second Saturday in September.
 The fair was cancelled in 2022 after being unable to restore support after it was not held for two years because of the COVID-19 pandemic.